adewoleadenigbagbe/useful-functions-in-languages/README.md

 a := math.Pow(4,3) // a = 64

 a := math.MaxInt // MaxInt32 or MaxInt64 depending on intSize.
-b := MinInt // MinInt32 or MinInt64 depending on intSize.
+b := math.MinInt // MinInt32 or MinInt64 depending on intSize.
 ```

 C#